open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 ### Checkpoint-based settlement

-Messages are processed as a stream and settled to specific checkpoints.
+Messages are processed as a stream and settled by moving a checkpoint.
 A checkpoint points to a position of the stream up to which messages were processed and settled.
 Messages cannot be settled individually, instead, the checkpoint needs to be forwarded.
 Usually, the consumer is responsible for